clayrisser/nested-pop/README.md

 # nested-pop
-Promise based nested populate for SailsJS
+Promise based nested populate for Waterline and SailsJS

 ## Installation